Messaoud Ould Boulkheir: Childhood years

 Messaoud Ould Boulkheir started his primary school in 1950.
-At that time every family was obligated send one of their sons or daughters to school.
-Most of the Beydhan did not want to send their children to school because they thought that the French schools were giving their children a Catholic education.
+At that time every family was obligated to send one of their sons or daughters to school.
 Messaoud was sent to a French school because the Ahel Taleb Ethmane family (the masters of the Messaoud family) did not want to send their children to school.
 It was an obligation to send at least one child in each family.
-The Ahel Taleb Ethmane family preferred to send one of their slave’s sons who were Messaoud ould Boulkheir.
-Messaoud’s mother complained and refused, but a woman of the city, who had been to French school, advised her that it was a good idea to send him to school.
+The Ahel Taleb Ethmane family preferred to send one of their slave's sons who were Messaoud Ould Boulkheir.
+Messaoud's mother complained and refused, but a woman of the city, who had been to French school, advised her that it was a good idea to send him to school.
 Messaoud became the first of the Ahel Taleb Ethmane family to go to school.
-Messaoud left the community to go to the city (Nema) to study; he was living with his community correspondent in Nema who was a woman from another community who was unkind to him.
+Messaoud left the community to go to the city (Nema) to study; he was living with his community correspondent in Nema who a woman from another community who was unkind to him.

-Messaoud missed a lot the love and the protection of his mother and family.
-Messaoud changed his correspondent to find love and protection from another correspondent.
-Messaoud was a good student in his primary school.
-However, the teachers of his school were beating the pupils dangerously.
-That motivated Messaoud to take his studies seriously.
-But the death of his parents affected him a lot during his primary studies because no one was there to support him.

-After these events, Messaoud abandoned his Muslim faith until 1967 when he was 24 years old and he resumed the practice of Islam.
+After these events, Messaoud abandoned his Muslim faith until 1967 when he was 24 years old, and he resumed the practice of Islam.